devgateway/www.developmentgateway.org/blog_posts/2016-01-07-closing-the-evidence-gap.md

 However, how is this information being **used** to allocate, monitor, and evaluate development assistance?

 To date, some early adopters – including the Government of Nepal and USAID/Peru – have begun to use geocoded aid information for institutional reporting and decision-making processes.
-However, as of yet there is little systematic evidence available to understand whether, when, how, and why government, civil society, and development partner decision-makers are using this data across.
+However, as of yet there is little systematic evidence available to understand whether, when, how, and why government, civil society, and development partner decision-makers are using this data.

 We aim to help close this evidence gap.